Rohingya genocide: International legal responses

 On 11 November 2019, The Gambia, with the support of the 57 nations of the Organization for Islamic Cooperation, filed a lawsuit against Myanmar in the UN International Court of Justice on behalf of the Rohingya.
 The lawsuit alleged that Myanmar committed genocide against the Muslim minority group and was filed in the World Court as a dispute between nations.
 More than 740,000 Rohingyas fled to Bangladesh, but the government insisted that the crackdown in Rakhine since 2017 was necessary to target terrorism.
 Aung San Suu Kyi personally led a legal team at the International Court of Justice to defend Myanmar in the first public hearings for this case on 10–12 December 2019.
 The court made no ruling as to whether Myanmar was responsible for genocide.
-However it stated that Myanmar must take measures on an emergency basis to protect Rohingya Muslims and to retain evidence of possible genocide.
+However, it stated that Myanmar must take measures on an emergency basis to protect Rohingya Muslims and to retain evidence of possible genocide.

-Separately, on 13 November 2019, in Argentina, the Burmese Rohingya Organisation UK filed a federal case under “universal jurisdiction” – the legal basis that for certain grave crimes any state can prosecute regardless of where the crime was committed and who was involved – against Suu Kyi and other top military and civilian leaders.
+Separately, on 13 November 2019, in Argentina, the Burmese Rohingya Organisation UK (BROUK) filed a federal case under "universal jurisdiction"—the legal basis that for certain grave crimes any state can prosecute regardless of where the crime was committed and who was involved—against Suu Kyi and other top military and civilian leaders.
 On 14 November 2019, the UN International Criminal Court authorised a full investigation into possible crimes against the Rohingya by senior military and civilian officials.
 This follows several UN fact-finding reports.
 Technically, the International Criminal Court does not have jurisdiction in Myanmar, as the country is not a signatory to the Rome Statute; however, the suit in the International Criminal Court has been allowed because Bangladesh, where many Rohingya have fled to, is a signatory to the treaty.

+In November 2024, the prosecutor of the ICC, Karim Ahmad Khan, requested an arrest warrant for Min Aung Hlaing, holding him responsible for crimes against humanity for his role in the genocide.

+The BROUK filed a petition in the Bueno Aires Federal Court to include Arakan Army leaders, Twan Mrat Naing and Nyo Twan Awng, in a list of arrest warrants; the alleged war crimes include the May 2024 events at Htan Shauk Khan.

 Protests

 Muslim protests were held in various capital cities in Asian countries in late November 2016.
 Protests were held on 8 September 2017 across Asia in Bangladesh, Indonesia, the Philippines, Malaysia, and Pakistan in solidarity of the Rohingya people.
 Protests were also held by Rohingya people in Melbourne, Australia in early September 2017.
-Additional protests were held in the same month in Washington DC in the United States, Cape Town in South Africa, and Jammu and Kashmir in India.
+Additional protests were held in the same month in Washington, D.C. in the United States, Cape Town in South Africa, and Jammu and Kashmir in India.
 A protest was planned in Hong Kong.
+In August 2025, a demonstration in Dhaka was held to express solidarity with the Rohingya.